bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 gap:12px;
 ```

 I wasn’t sure if this was some bootstrap issue that developed over time, or these filters were just implemented later.
 A band aid solution of sorts to the request of an overzealous PM.
 My money is on the latter part, as we continue to dive in.
 Later I checked it on the wayback machine.
-It’s like this for almost a year, <a class="offlink" href="https://web.archive.org/web/20230922203632/https://www.deutschetelekomitsolutions.hu/en/open-positions/">here's the link,</a> if you care.
+It’s like this for almost a year, <a href="https://web.archive.org/web/20230922203632/https://www.deutschetelekomitsolutions.hu/en/open-positions/">here's the link,</a> if you care.

 The CSS:after.